PiggyMeter

 Case

 Download files for 3D printer from https://github.com/aquaticus/piggymeter_case.
+Use V5 version for the latest design.

 The casing comprises three components: